speeduino/wiki.js/boards/Dropbear.md

 | C7  | Output    | 1.5A        | Fuel Pump         | Ground switching output for triggering fuel pump relay. **Do not drive pump directly from this pin, use only with relay**        |
 | C8  | Input     | 15A         | Power Ground      | Connect to battery negative.        |

+## FAQ / Troubleshooting

+- **Does this board use the same firmware / ini file as other Speeduinos?**
+	- The firmware itself is the same, but must be compiled for the Teensy board (if you are compiling yourself).
+If you are using SpeedyLoader, it will detect the board and load the correct version on automatically (Make sure you are using the latest version v1.5+).
+The ini file is the same one that is used on other boards
+- **Sensor values are not reading correctly**
+  - The board must be powered with 12v for the sensors to read correctly.
+If only connected via USB the sensors readings will not work correctly
+- **MAP reading is incorrect (Other sensors are OK)**
+  - Check that the Internal/External MAP switch is set correctly on the board.
+-